 I'm very excited about my current research agenda, which extends my published work and deals broadly with discrimination in politics.
 Many new and ongoing projects focus on understanding this issue across countries in Asia, and particularly in Japan, where out-group discrimination continues to mar the lived experiences of many.
 Increasingly, I examine the consequences of discrimination, and evaluate means of reducing it in politics, the workplace, and everyday life.

 My primary current project is a book based on my dissertation entitled Studying Discrimination: An Experimental Approach.
 It's currently under contract with Cambridge University Press.
 The book draws from a diverse literature to provide a unifying definition of discrimination, a concise treatment of the specific research design issues related to studying discrimination, an overview of experimental approaches that can be used to address these issues, and ethical and technical guidance on implementing those experimental designs.

-In addition to this set of projects, I have a number of working papers under review.
+In addition to my book, I've written a number of working papers under review on discrimination and other topics.
 Below are links to pre-prints for some of them.
-I have several other working papers posted in SocArXiv's paper repository.

 Select Working Papers